renardlomax/Eye-Exercise/README.md

-# Eyes Movement Exercise
+# Eye Movement Exercise
-This was my second excersise working with and creating elements inside the webpage.
+This was my second exercise working with and creating elements inside the webpage.
 I had to create two eyes and two pupils that were controlled by the mouse.
 I had to write logic to make the eyes functional.
-## How to get started
+## How To Run
-Clone/Download Files
-#
+Clone/download the following files:

-- Index.html
+- index.html
 - eyes.js
 - styles.css

+Once the files are downloaded, drag the index.html file onto your browser window.
+You should see the eyes on the screen.
+When you move the mouse, the eyes should move.
-## Future improvements
+## Future Improvements
-- would like to add eyelashes to make the eyes blink
+- I would like to add eyelashes and make the eyes blink.
-- to center the eyes
+- I would like to center the eyes.
-- create a face
+- I would like to create a full face.
-#

 # Demo
 - <a href="https://renardlomax.github.io/Eye-Exercise/"> Eyes</a>
 #